spiral-project/daybed/docs/source/permissions.rst

     }

-Let's say, you want to allow authenticated users to create records and manage their own records on this model.
+Let's say you want to allow authenticated users to create records and manage their own records on this model.

 Permissions become :